lupyuen/nuttx-ox64/README.md

     50200de4:	0000100f          	fence.i
 ```

 Let's do the same with U-Boot Bootloader.
-Looks OK...
+It looks OK, doesn't have the same problem...

 ```bash
 ## Read the values before setting Interrupt Priority